-- ▶ Eleven percent (11%) of respondents had their preferred name and gender on all IDs and records. - ► Forty-nine percent (49%) did not have an ID or record with the name they preferred, and 67% did not have an ID or record with the gender they preferred. - ▶ Thirty percent (30%) of respondents completed a legal name change.
+- ▶ Eleven percent (11%) of respondents had their preferred name and gender on all IDs and records, while 68% reported that none of their IDs had the name and gender they preferred. - Forty-nine percent (49%) did not have an ID or record with the name they preferred, and 67% did not have an ID or record with the gender they preferred.

-- ▶ Thirty-four percent (34%) of people who were granted a legal name change reported that they had spent over \$250, and 11% spent over \$500. - ▶ Thirty-five percent (35%) of those who did not try to change their legal name did not try because they could not afford it. - ▶ Of those who wanted to update their driver's license or state ID, an estimated 44% were able to change their name on the license and an estimated 29% were able to change their gender. - ▶ Of those who wanted to change the gender on their birth certificate, only an estimated 9% were able to do so. - As a result of showing an ID with a name or gender that did not match their gender presentation, 25% of people were verbally harassed, 16% were denied services or benefits, 9% were asked to leave a location or establishment, and 2% were assaulted or attacked.
+- ▶ Thirty percent (30%) of respondents completed a legal name change. - ▶ Thirty-four percent (34%) of people who were granted a legal name change reported that they had spent over \$250, and 11% spent over \$500. - ▶ Thirty-five percent (35%) of those who did not try to change their legal name did not try because they could not afford it. - ▶ Of those who wanted to update their driver's license or state ID, an estimated 44% were able to change their name on the license and an estimated 29% were able to change their gender. - ▶ Of those who wanted to change the gender on their birth certificate, only an estimated 9% were able to do so. - ▶ As a result of showing an ID with a name or gender that did not match their gender presentation, 25% of people were verbally harassed, 16% were denied services or benefits, 9% were asked to leave a location or establishment, and 2% were assaulted or attacked.